 Wash the sting area with soap and water.
 This not only removes any dirt but will also disinfect the area preparing it for possible further first aid.
 The area around the sting will turn red.
 It will possibly burn a little bit and swell up.
 Apply a cold compress or ice pack to the affected area to reduce the pain and swelling.
 For most people, this should be enough to soothe the pain and swelling.
 The best way to prevent bee stings is to reach out to Safeguard Pest Solutions for pest control in Muskegon, MI.

 A bee almost always stings in self-defense.
 Sometimes you may have stepped on or accidentally wandered too close to the hive.
-Bee’s almost never sting you unless they are provoked.
-Often times people think they are attacked by a bee when in reality the bee is attracted to sweet smells like perfume or cologne, and bright colored patterns on your shirt.
+Bees, hornets, & wasps almost never sting you unless they are provoked.
+Oftentimes people think they are being attacked by a bee when in reality the bee is attracted to sweet smells like perfume or cologne, and bright colored patterns on your shirt.

 Common Reactions to Bee Stings